Ardfert: Gaelic games

 Ardfert GAA, the local Gaelic football club, won the All-Ireland Junior Club Football Championship in Croke Park on 19 February 2006 beating Loughrea of Galway.
 The club's accomplishments also include winning the 2007 All-Ireland Intermediate Club Football Championship, defeating Derry and Ulster Champions Eoghan Rua, on 10 March 2007 again in Croke Park.

 The local hurling club is St Brendan's, Ardfert.
 They have won the Kerry Senior Hurling Championship on 8 occasions, most recently in 2013.

 Other sports

 A short lived greyhound racing track was opened in the village on 21 August 1929.
 The venture run by the Kingdom Greyhound Racing Club and only lasted until Wednesday 25 September 1929.
 The last race was the Ardfert Stake which was won by Captain Off, the even money favourite.
-The main reason for the closure was the fact that a larger track called Oakview Park (to the south in Oakview Village) was due to open.
+The main reason for the closure was that a larger track called Oakview Park (to the south in Oakview Village) was due to open.

 The eventing horse "Village Gossip", ridden between 1976 and 1985 by British team rider Lucinda Green (née Prior Palmer), was born and bred in Ardfert.
 He completed Badminton Horse Trials on several occasions, placing second in 1978 and was the fastest competitor at the World Three Day Event in Lexington, Kentucky, the same year.